 TSI Timeline for Identification of Schools 2017-18 2018-19 2019-20 2020-21 2021-22 2022-23 2023-24 2024-25 2025-26 Identification Identification criteria.
-One or more of the same subgroup(s) with a designation of "F" on the NC statewide system of annual meaningful differentiation (i.e., School Perform School Performance Grades) for the most recent and previous two years.
-Continue Due to Due to Identify Identify Identify Identify TSI- services for Identify ID- COVID- Consistently Consistently Consistently Consistently Consistently focus Watch list Consistently COVID- Underperforming Underperforming Underperforming Underperforming Under schools (modified Under 19 impact, schools 19 impact, schools subgroup schools subgroup schools subgroup schools subgroup schools Performing using NC identification Performing Exit criteria Exit criteria Exit criteria Exit criteria renorming ESEA criteria) subgroup were not identified were not identified applied for applied for applied for applied for flexibility schools or exited or exited 2018-19 2022-23 2023-24 2024-25 definition or exited or extred identified schools identified schools identified schools identified schools Exit criteria.
-Achieve a letter g rade of "D" or h nigher on the N NC statewide s system of annual mea ningful differentiation n (i.e., School Perforr nance Grades) for previously ide Exit criteria.
-Achieve a letter grade of "D" or higher on the NC statewide system of annual meaningful differentiation (i.e., School Performance Grades) for reviously identified subgroups in the most recent and previous year.
+One or more of the same subgroup(s) with a designation of "F" on the NC statewide system of annual meaningful differentiation (i.e., School Perform mance Grades) for r the most recent t and previous two years.
+Continue Duete Duete Identify Identify Identify Identify TOL services for Identify Due to COVID- Due to Consistently Consistently Consistently Consistently TSI- focus Watch list Consistently mpact, 19 impact, Underperforming Underperforming Underperforming Underperforming Consistently Under schools (modified Under subgroup schools subgroup schools subgroup schools subgroup schools Performing using NC identification Performing schools schools Exit criteria Exit criteria Exit criteria Exit criteria Performing ESEA criteria) subgroup were not were not identified applied for applied for applied for applied for flexibility schools identified 2018-19 2022-23 2023-24 2024-25 definition or exited or exited identified schools identified schools identified schools identified schools Exit criteria.
+Achieve a letter g rade of "D" or h igher on the N IC statewide system of annual mea ningful differentiation n (i.e., School Perform nance Grades) for previously ide ntified subgroups in the most rece ent and previou us year.

-TSI Timeline for Identification of Schools 2017-18 2018-19 2019-20 2020-21 2021-22 2022-23 2023-24 2024-25 2025-26 Identification crite Identification criteria.
+TSI Timeline for Identification of Schools 2017-18 2018-19 2019-20 2020-21 2021-22 2022-23 2023-24 2024-25 2025-26 TSI- Additional Targeted Support as schools with one Identification criteria.
 Schools where any subgroup's performance is less than the top CSI identified school's All Students subgroup total score and have been identified as schools with one or more consistently underperforming subgroups for the identification year.
-For 2022-23 identification, the pool is all schools whose subgroup's performance is less than the top CSI identified school's All Students subgroup and the school's subgroup(s) is TSI-CU for the current year. %. performance is less than the top CSI id lentified school's A ll Students subgrou ip and the school's subgroup(s) is TSI- CU for the current year. %.
-Maintain TSI Maintain TSI Maintain TSI identification identification of Maintain TSI identification of Maintain TSI identification 2018-19 identification of Maintain TSI 2018-19 and N/A Identify 2018-19 TSI schools using 2017-18 score Maintain TSI identification identified 2018-19 identification of 2022-23 schools unable identified 2018-19 and identified to exit schools unable 2022-23 schools unable TSI- to exit and identified to exit Additional N/A Identify 2022- 2022-23 schools unable Identify 2025- Targeted 23 TSI schools identified to exit 26 TSI schools Support using 2021-22 schools using 2024-25 жирроге data data Exit criteria Exit criteria Exit criteria Exit criteria applied for applied for applied for applied for 2018-19 2018-19 2018-19 and 2018-19 and identified identified 2022-23 2022-23 schools schools identified identified schools schools Exit criterion.
-(1) dentified subgroup (s) achieve a three- year growth index of 1.0 or higher, or (2) are on track to i meet the subgroup(s) twelve-year profi ciency goals in reading and math, or (3) there is no longer a subgroup whose overall performance as measured by the School Performance Grade score is at or below the score designated for CSI-Low Performing identification and previously identified subgroup(s) improved performance on the School Performance Grade score as compared to the score at
+For 2022-23 identification, the pool is all schools whose subgroup's performance is less than the top CSI identified school's All Students subgroup and the school's subgroup(s) is TSI-CU for the current year. %.
+N/A Identify 2018-19 TSI schools using 2017-18 score Maintain TSI identification Maintain TSI identification Maintain TSI identification Maintain TSI identification of 2018-19 identified schools unable to exit Identify 2022- 23 TSI schools using 2021-22 data Maintain TSI identification of 2018-19 identified schools unable to exit and 2022-23 identified schools Maintain TSI identification of 2018-19 and 2022-23 identified schools unable to exit Maintain TSI identification of 2018-19 and 2022-23 identified schools unable to exit Identify 2025- 26 TSI schools using 2024-25 data Exit criteria applied for 2018-19 identified schools Exit criteria applied for 2018-19 identified schools Exit criteria applied for 2018-19 and 2022-23 identified schools Exit criteria applied for 2018-19 and 2022-23 identified schools Exit criterion.
+(1) I reading and math, o for CSI-Low Perfor the time of identific r (3) there is no lon ming identification iger a subgroup wh ose overall perform ance as measured l by the School Perfo rmance Grade score e is at or below the score designated